jastuccio/my-blog-posts/drafts/react-nanodegree-notes.md

 * Props - allow you to pass data into your components
 * Functional Components - an alternative, probably more intuitive approach to creating components
-* Controlled Components - allow you to hook up the forms in yoyr application to your component state
+* Controlled Components - allow you to hook up the forms in your application to your component state

 each item needs a key: `key={contact.id}`
 ```javascript